Introduction to Darley

-Darley's story in Australia began in 2003, with the purchase of Kelvinside Stud in New South Wales from Hilton Cope, the former jockey and well-known breeder.
-The property has been developed into a world-class facility with the capacity to stand 18 stallions.
+Darley's bloodstock story in Australia began in 2003, with the purchase of Kelvinside Stud in New South Wales, from Hilton Cope, the former jockey and well-known breeder.
+The property has been developed into a world-class racehorse breeding facility with the capacity to stand 18 stallions.

-As Darley's Australian business expanded, another property was acquired in 2006, this time in Victoria.
-Northwood Park is a historic horse and cattle property and can stand a further 12 stallions.
+As Darley's Australian breeding business expanded, another property was acquired in 2006, this time in Victoria.
+Northwood Park is an historic horse and cattle property and can stand a further 12 stallions.

-The Kelvinside roster for 2013 is headed by Street Cry, a source of some of the world's most brilliant and memorable thoroughbreds in recent years including the incomparable Zenyatta, history-maker Street Sense, Caulfield Guineas winner Whobegotyou, and Melbourne Cup winner Shocking.
-Now three-year-olds, Street Cry's first New South Wales-bred crop include G1 Caulfield Guineas winner Long John and G1 VRC Oaks placegetter Solicit.
+The Kelvinside thoroughbred stallion roster for 2013 is headed by Street Cry, a source of some of the world's most brilliant and memorable racehorses in recent years including the incomparable Zenyatta, history-maker Street Sense, Caulfield Guineas winner Whobegotyou, and Melbourne Cup winner Shocking.
+Now three-year-olds, Street Cry's first New South Wales-bred crop include G1 Caulfield Guineas winner Long John and G1 VRC Oaks place-getter Solicit.

-He is joined by 11-time G1 winner and Champion sire Lonhro, sire of Champion colt Pierro.
+Street Cry is joined by 11-time G1 winner and Champion thoroughbred stallion Lonhro, sire of Champion colt Pierro.

-Australia's reigning Champion stallion, the sensational sprinter Exceed And Excel has sired more juvenile winners and juvenile Stakes winners since 2008 than any other stallion in the world and will stand at Kelvinside.
+Australia's reigning Champion stallion, the sensational sprinter Exceed And Excel has sired more juvenile winners and juvenile Stakes winners since 2008 than any other stallion in the world and will stand at the stud farm at Kelvinside.
 He has enjoyed a remarkable run of success recently, having sired G1 Golden Slipper winner Overreach and G1 Sires' Produce Stakes winner Guelph.
-His triple G1-winning son Helmet returns for his second season at Northwood Park.
+His triple G1-winning son Helmet returns for his second season at Northwood Park stud farm.

 After covering a stellar book of mares in his first season at stud, World Champion sprinter Sepoy returns for his second season at Kelvinside.
 Winner of the G1 Blue Diamond and G1 Golden Slipper during his juvenile season, he returned at three to defeat the older horses in the G1 Manikato Stakes and then his own age group in the G1 Coolmore Stud Stakes.

 World Champion three-year-old Bernardini will return to Australia this year, as will one of America's best three-year-olds of 2007, Hard Spun.
-After missing the 2012 breeding season in Australia due to illness, Teofilo, who has produced G1 winners in each of his first two European crops, returns to Kelvinside.
+After missing the 2012 breeding season in Australia due to illness, Teofilo, who has produced G1 winners in each of his first two European crops, returns to Kelvinside stud farm.

-Second-season sires standing at Kelvinside are Dubawi’s G1 Queen Elizabeth II Stakes-winning son Poet's Voice, and Lonhro’s G1-winning son Benfica; and Commands' G1-winning son Skilled, a winner of the G1 Champagne Stakes, will stand at Northwood Park.
+Second-season sires standing at Kelvinside are Dubawi’s G1 Queen Elizabeth II Stakes-winning son Poet's Voice, and Lonhro’s G1-winning son Benfica.
+Commands' G1-winning son Skilled, a winner of the G1 Champagne Stakes, will stand at Northwood Park.

 Von Costa de Hero, acknowledged by the entire industry for his phenomenal run in the Golden Slipper, his win in the Sires' Produce Stakes and placings in the Caulfield and Australian Guineas, will stand at Northwood Park, as will Strategic.